cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   that reference.
 - argument sharing: application of a function with two arguments, one of which is shared.
-  Data items (strings, containers) that share a prefix or suffix (affix), or more generally data items that can be constructed from a function taking a shared argument and a rump data item, can be replaced by a reference to the shared argument plus a rump data item.
+  Data items (strings, containers) that share a prefix or suffix, or more generally data items that can be constructed from a function taking a shared argument and a rump data item, can be replaced by a reference to the shared argument plus a rump data item.